 Especially when voicemails and emails flood your inbox, and they are all over career fairs and conferences.
 Sometimes, you don’t even know how they got your information.

 Each recruiter sounds so nice, like they could be your new best friend and they just left their day job at Disney.

 And it sounds like each company offers about the same thing, so how to you know what the difference is?

 It can be so overwhelming.

 You wouldn’t know if you were working with a bad recruiter or bad company, or if they were taking advantage of you, until it’s too late…

 Because there is so much to know- and as a new traveler, you don’t know what you don’t know.

-And since this is one of the MOST popular questions we get from new and aspiring travelers, we wanted to answer it for you.
+And since this is one of the MOST popular questions I get from new and aspiring travelers, we wanted to answer it for you.

 With a 6-part mini eCourse series through blog posts.

 P.S.
 Over the next few posts, I am going to answer your most popular questions about recruiters and companies.
 But if you want to do yourself a favor and make it easy on yourself, you can just sign up with an opportunity to work with our recommended recruiters here: http://wanderlustpts.com/recruiter .